What Is Inventory Traceability, And Why Do You Need It

 Production Process Traceability And Quality Control

-Using QR Mobile Data in combination with QR Inventory you will be able to:
+Using QR Mobile Data in combination with QR Inventory (also known as mobile data collection module of QR Inventory) you will be able to:

 - Create Custom Mobile Forms